 As with many things invented in America, beer pong is a drinking game, and it’s really simple.
 The goal is to bounce a ping-pong down a long table and try to land it in one of several cups of beer.
 If you make the shot, the other team drinks that glass of beer.
 First team to sink all their shots wins.

 For those who don’t much care for beer (like me), downing Jell-O shots is a nice alternative to drinking beer.

 What’s a Jell-O shot?
 See must-have #5 below for a successful 4th of July in Switzerland.

 Even if you only have a kiddie pool, technically you can still call it a “pool party.”

-When the temps are in the mid-90s, unseasonably hot in Switzerland, your guests will appreciate having a cool soak for their feet.
-Braver guests -or those who are a bit more inebriated – may opt for an evening of skinny dipping.
+When the temps are in the mid-90s, which is unseasonably hot in Switzerland, your guests will appreciate having a cool soak for their feet.
+Braver guests – or those who are a bit more inebriated – may opt for an evening of skinny dipping.